 Now that you know a little bit more about the main differences between active vs passive subwoofers, our experts are going to dive into more detail about the makeup and build.

 On the other hand, passive subwoofers do not have a power source built in.
-While this can pose as a hassle for those who are not familiar with these systems, it can give users more control over their entire system and also opens doors for more customization down the line.
+While this can pose as a hassle for those who are not familiar with these speakers, it can give users more control over their entire speaker system and also opens doors for more customization down the line.

 Due to passive subwoofers requiring more components and having a more complicated setup to work, you will need to use more cables.

 When setting up your home theater speaker system, the power output level is imperative to the performance.
 A powered subwoofer requires more wattage to work because of all the components embedded inside.
-A single passive subwoofer alone will not take as much power from your home theater speaker system.
+A single passive subwoofer alone will not take as much power supply from your home theater speaker system.

 While the single passive sub doesn’t require as much wattage, it will demand more effort on your part when sourcing the external amplifier.
 You have to make sure the power output is compatible and measure how much power your entire home theater setup needs, before deciding on getting the right one.